 During the second act-“Sunday Mornin’: From a Whisper to a Shout,” a meditation on the black church experience that includes some inspiring lines from a Langston Hughes poem along with a pulse-quickening rendition of the old Negro spiritual “How I Got Over”-Murray seems particularly inspired.
 He’s smiling more than usual and at one point is so moved by Smith’s churchy organ playing and sanctified singing that he grabs a mike and joins in the call-and-response with some jubilant shouts of his own.
 As the final note of that glorious hand-clapping anthem resounds, Murray leap-kicks triumphantly into the air with rock star zeal, putting an exclamation point on this inspired collaboration.

 Backstage, he is basking in the glow of congratulations from well-wishers.
 In-between hugs, Murray spies me in the crowd.
 “Hey man, you going out to hear some music tonight?” he inquires.
 “Bluiett’s playing down in Brooklyn and Bill Saxton is up at St. Nick’s Pub.”

 Sounds like a long night ahead.
 He’ll probably sit in somewhere, maybe at both places.
 Then tomorrow he’ll do a repeat performance in Harlem of “Soul Deep” before heading off to some other destination, saxophone case slung over one broad shoulder, bass clarinet and travel bag over the other.
-So many gigs,
+So many gigs, so little time.

 While choosing among his some 300 recordings may seem like an impossible task, Murray has come up with a baker’s dozen of his own favorite albums: